TheSquawkyRaven/MMU_HungryPawz-Phaser/README.md

 # References

 ### Gameplay Reference
-(played this game years ago, but some of the mechanics are inspired from this) - Celeste https://www.celestegame.com Maddy Makes Games, Extremely OK Games, Ltd
+Celeste https://www.celestegame.com Maddy Makes Games, Extremely OK Games, Ltd (I played this game years ago, but some of the mechanics are inspired from this game)

 ### Asset References